Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Limitations

 \section{Limitations}

 Our method operates under a gray-box assumption, requiring access to token-level probability outputs from the target model.
-While this setting is common in prior work on pretraining data detection, it restricts the applicability of our approach to models or APIs that explicitly expose such information.
-Consequently, the method cannot be directly applied to fully black-box systems, including many commercial deployment scenarios.
+While this setting is common in prior work on pretraining data detection and is also assumed by all baselines in our evaluation, it restricts the applicability of our approach to models or APIs that explicitly expose such information.
+Extending such approaches to fully black-box settings is an important direction for future work.

-In addition, our empirical evaluation focuses on representative and widely adopted model families that are commonly used in prior studies on pretraining data detection.
-However, these models do not include the most recent model families.
-As training regimes, data curation strategies, and architectural designs continue to evolve, the extent to which our findings generalize to newer model families remains an open question.
-Extending the evaluation to more recent architectures is therefore an important direction for future work.
+Although we evaluate Gap-K\% on recent model families including LLaMA 3.1 and Gemma2 with their instruction-tuned variants, a number of other recently released LLM families are not covered in our experiments.
+In addition, our evaluation is limited to models up to tens of billions of parameters, leaving the behavior of Gap-K\% at the hundreds-of-billions scale unverified.
+A broader investigation across diverse model families and scales would further clarify the generality of our findings.

-Furthermore, while our experiments consider a paraphrased setting, we do not explicitly study adversarial settings in which paraphrases are deliberately optimized to evade detection.
-In particular, extremely aggressive or semantically obfuscated paraphrasing strategies that are designed with explicit knowledge of detection mechanisms may alter token-level statistics in ways that challenge our assumptions.
-Assessing the robustness of the proposed method under such intentional evasion scenarios remains unexplored and is left for future work.
+Finally, while we assess robustness under strong paraphrasing transformations using DIPPER, these evaluations do not fully capture adaptive adversarial scenarios in which paraphrases are explicitly optimized to evade pretraining data detection.
+In such settings, an adversary may exploit knowledge of the detection mechanism to manipulate token-level statistics, and evaluating robustness against such detection-aware attacks remains an open challenge.